What is the Responsible Conduct of Research and Scholarship about?

 Once training is complete, how is it captured?

-ITS has been notified of the courses in LSA that fulfill the requirement.
+ITS has been notified of the courses in LSA that fulfill the federal requirement.
 Once a course is completed and the instructor enters a grade, a "training completed" service indicator (RCF) is added to the student or post-doc record in Wolverine Access.

 What about students on grants in ISR or other units?